panzerdragoonlegacy/website/PRODUCTION.md

     scp -r kyle@servername:~/system/downloads ~/backups/cms-backup/system/downloads
     ```

-13. Remove the copied files from the server, checking that there are no files
+17. Remove the copied files from the server, checking that there are no files
     remaining in your home directory taking up valuable space on the server:

     `sudo rm -rf ~/system`

     `ls ~`

-14. Locally, confirm that the expected directories are present:
+18. Locally, confirm that the expected directories are present:

     `ls ~/Backups/cms-backup`

     ```
-    backup.sql          cms                     system
+    backup.sql           system                  website
     ```

     `ls ~/Backups/cms-backup/system`